 - 200+ wash durability rating

-- Invisa-Shield Technology – will not change the feel of your mattress Noiseless
+- Invisa-Shield Technology – will not change the feel of the mattress Noiseless

 - Fits mattresses up to 18-inches deep